Jennifer Peters, Chair

 I have been in global IT and strategic consulting for almost 20 years, 10 of those as the founder and CTO of my own software company.
 I draw upon my business and technology acumen to help the charity to continue providing critical support to those families affected by disabilities.
 I have also participated in various fundraising and charitable initiatives over the years, including in support of Me too & Co.

 I’ve worked for over 10 years in PR, marketing and communications for charities, public and private sector organisations.
 For the last five years I have been teaching these topics, currently at Kingston University.
 Following the diagnosis of my children with various conditions I started to write a blog which has led to larger writing and speaking opportunities that raise awareness, acceptance of various conditions and special educational needs and support other parents.
 These include writing articles for online SEN publications such as Special Needs Jungle and The Mighty site.
-I am an active member of the SEND local communities and local organisations such as SEND Family Voices and Express CIC.
+I am an active member of the SEND local communities.
 I recently joined the parent panel for the MAT Auriga Trust for the two new SEN schools in the Richmond upon Thames Borough.

 I've used the services of Me too & Co for the last six years and hope to give back some of the assistance that I felt was so valuable for me and my family.